 Longshoremen can be hired to serve as stewards at the port.
 The terminal also offers complimentary use of about 20 airport-style luggage carts.

-Public restrooms are located behind the Kenai Fjords National Park Visitors Center at the Small Boat Harbor, and also inside of the cruise terminal.
+There are restrooms available at the terminal.
+Public restrooms are also located behind the Kenai Fjords National Park Visitors Center at the Small Boat Harbor, about a 10-minute walk from the Seward cruise terminal.